mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 to re-implement Webpack support with the inversion of control approach, and therefore prove Embroider is truly bundler-agnostic.

-### b.
-Maintain the compatibility of all classic features
+### Maintain the compatibility of all classic features

 A very wide part of the inversion of control is related to maintaining classic functionalities and keeping v1 addons working the way they used to work in